kilfour/QuickFuzzr/Docs/A_Guide/A_YourFirstFuzzr/YourFirstFuzzr.md

     Age: 69
 }
 ```
-In this example the lists used by `OneOf` are declared outside of the fuzzr.
+In this example the lists used by `OneOf` are declared outside of the Fuzzr.
 I just used `string[]`'s but the data could easily be loaded from a file for instance.
 ## Please, Sir, I Want Some More.
 For MORE!, ..., oh well then.